Architectures in parametric component-based systems: Qualitative and quantitative modelling: Related work

-Formalization of architectures by means of logics followed also by subsequent work.
-In \cite{Ko:Pa} the first-order level of propositional interaction logic was introduced to describe finitely many interactions, for the setting of parametric systems in BIP (Behavior-Interaction-Priority) framework (cf. \cite{Bl:Al}).
-The resulting logic, namely First-Order Interaction Logic (FOIL for short) applied for modelling classical architectures (Star, Ring etc.) and considered in the model checking problem of parametric systems.
-In \cite{Bo:Ch} the authors introduced Monadic Interaction Logic (MIL for short) as an alternative logic for the interactions of parametric systems.
-MIL was used for the description of parametric rendezvous and broadcast communication and applied for the development of an automated method for detecting deadlocks in parametric systems.
-In the same line, recently in \cite{Bo:St}, an Interaction Logic with One Successor (IL1S for short) was developed for the description of parametric systems capturing rendezvous and broadcast communications as well as the architectures of the systems.
-IL1S was proved to be decidable and used for checking correctness of safety properties, like mutual exclusion and deadlock freeness, of parametric systems.
-The aforementioned logics, FOIL, MIL, and IL1S, have been proved satisfactory for formalizing communication and architectures in parametric systems, though without modelling recursive interactions and their execution order imposed by each architecture.
+In \cite{Bo:Ch} the authors introduced Monadic Interaction Logic (MIL for short) as an alternative logic for interactions of parametric systems.
+MIL syntax was equipped with first-order variables referring to instances of the parametric components, equality checking of variables, state and port symbols, the disjunction and negation operations, as well as with the common existential quantifier of first order variables.
+Although, MIL achieved to encode rendezvous and broadcast communication in parametric systems, it was not considered for modelling architectures since it did not include cardinality constraints.
+The authors applied in turn MIL for the development of an automated method for detecting deadlocks in parametric systems.
+In the same line, in \cite{Bo:St} the authors and introduced Interaction Logic with One Successor (IL1S for short) for describing rendezvous and broadcast communication as well as several architectures in parametric systems.
+In particular, IL1S preserved the syntax and semantics of MIL with the difference that it also involved a cyclic modulo-type successor function, and hence achieved to model architectures of ring, linear, and pipeline type, as well as architectures with tree-like structures.
+IL1S was proved to be decidable and was used to define parametric invariants for checking correctness of safety properties in parametric systems.

+Our work is positioned with respect to the logics presented in \cite{Bo:Ch,Bo:St} as follows.
+FOEIL achieves to model architectures in contrast to MIL that described only the communication type among interactions.
+On the other hand, IL1S described architectures that in our framework can be expressed with the second-order level of EPIL, which we study in a forthcoming paper.
+However, the work of \cite{Bo:St} did not include the modelling of more involved architectures such as Request/Response or Publish/Subscribe.
+Moreover, the semantics of MIL and IL1S formulas did not consider recursive interactions and their execution order imposed by each architecture, which is one of our main contributions.
+Extending our results for the verification of parametric systems against safety properties, following a methodology similar to the work of \cite{Bo:Ch,Bo:St}, is left as future work.